AnimeThemes/animethemes-api-docs/docs/authentication/README.md

 On the Create API Token Form, specify a Token Name.

-On the Create API Token Form, optionally specify Permissions.
-Permissions are the abilities that the token is granted.

 On the Create API Token Form, click the Create Button.
 The API Token Modal will be displayed.

 On the API Token Modal, copy and store the token.

 On the API Token Modal, click the Close Button.
 The Modal will be dismissed and the token will be displayed in the Manage API Tokens Form.

-### Updating Tokens

-On the Manage API Tokens Form, click the Permissions Link.
-The API Token Permissions Modal will be displayed.

-On the API Token Permissions Modal, specify changes to Permissions.

-On the API Token Permissions Modal, click the Save Button.
-The Modal will be dismissed and the changes will be applied.

 ### Deleting Tokens